Gareth: French literature

+"was a fine knight, valiant and diligent, who never ceased seeking adventures during his whole life.
+He was strong and had a marvellously handsome face; he always comported himself more elegantly than any of his brothers.
+He had such great endurance that he could suffer great pain; even so, he did not have Gawain's prowess.
+He was a lover of ladies, and they loved him greatly; he was very generous, and he did many good deeds as long as he lived."

-Several of his adventures are narrated in the Vulgate Cycle (Lancelot-Grail), the Post-Vulgate Cycle, and the Prose Tristan.
-In the Vulgate Merlin, Gareth and his brothers defect from their father King Lot and take service with King Arthur, participating in the early battles against the Saxon invaders of Britain and in the war against King Claudas on the continent.
-His death at the hands of Bors (aided by Hector de Maris) during Lancelot's rescue of Guinevere from being burned at the stake is related in the Mort Artu (Death of Arthur), the final volume of the Vulgate Cycle.
-The Vulgate Lancelot and the Vulgate Mort Artu, as well as variants of the other prose cycles, differ in their characterisation of Gareth.
-For instance, he is portrayed as Gawain's most cherished brother in the Vulgate Lancelot, but not in the Vulgate Mort Artu.
+His adventures are narrated thorough the Vulgate Cycle, the Post-Vulgate Cycle, and the Prose Tristan.
+In Merlin Continuation, the French 'Gareth' (here understood as the youngest of the sons of Lot's wife, besides the later arriving Mordred) and his older brothers defect from their father King Lot and take service with King Arthur (their mother's half-brother), participating in the early battles against the Saxon invaders of Britain and in the war against King Claudas on the continent.
+His death during Lancelot's rescue of Guinevere from being burned at the stake is related in the Vulgate Mort Artu (Death of Arthur).

 Le Morte d'Arthur

-In Thomas Malory's Arthurian compilation Le Morte d'Arthur, Gareth (the form of his name invented by Malory) is a composite character combining the explicitly good aspects of the two similarly named younger brothers of Gawain from the work's French sources (i.e. the Vulgate and Post-Vulgate cycles and different versions of the Prose Tristan), the other of whom became Malory's Gaheris.
-As the youngest and often most chivalrous of the Orkney princes, Gareth prevents his brothers Gawain and Agravain from killing Gaheris in revenge for the murder of their mother Morgause, condemns his brothers for their killing of Lamorak, and attempts to dissuade Agravain and Mordred (the youngest of the Orkney brothers) from exposing the secret love affair between Lancelot and Arthur's wife, Queen Guinevere.
+In Malory's Arthurian compilation Le Morte d'Arthur, Gareth is a composite character combining the explicitly good aspects of the two similarly named younger brothers of Gawain from the work's French sources (i.e. the Vulgate and Post-Vulgate cycles and different versions of the Prose Tristan), the other of whom became Malory's character of Gaheris.
+His name was invented by Malory and was also appearing as Garethe in the Winchester Manuscript.
+According to Roger Sherman Loomis writing in 1927, Gareth's "name has been long recognized by scholars as a variant of Gaeres, Gaheries, Guahries or Gwarehes."
+The issue of the exact prototype(s) of Gareth has been debated, especially by the early scholarship.
+For example, Jessie L. Weston wrote in a 1901 polemic with Heinrich Oskar Sommer: